Indiana Veteran Benefits Playbook

 - If you have wartime service and at least 10%, ask the county auditor which homeowner lane applies to your tax year: the older Section 13 deduction for taxes due in 2026 or the new $350 local credit for taxes first due in 2027 and after.

-- If you are totally disabled, or age 62 with at least 10%, ask whether your homestead is being processed under the new Section 14 deduction, the 2026 transition $250 credit, or Section 14.5 if the home was donated by a qualifying nonprofit.
+- If you are totally disabled, ask whether your principal residence is being processed under the modified Section 14 deduction, the 2026 transition $250 credit, or Section 14.5 if the home was donated by a qualifying nonprofit.

 - If you have children heading toward school, open the CVO file now in ScholarTrack and plan around FAFSA timing.